OctopusDeploy/docs/docs/deployments/google-cloud/run-gcloud-script/index.md

 The **Run gcloud in a Script** step was added in Octopus **2021.2**.
 :::

-Octopus Deploy provides a _Run gcloud in a Script_ step type, for executing script in the context of a Google cloud platform instance.
+Octopus Deploy provides a _Run gcloud in a Script_ step type, for executing script in the context of a Google Cloud Platform instance.
 For information about adding a step to the deployment process, see the [add step](/docs/projects/steps/index.md) section.

 ![](google-cloud-script-step.png "width=170")